jnozzi/cocoadev.com/markdown/InitWithFrameNSOpenGL.md

-Describe General/InitWithFrameNSOpenGL here.
+Describe InitWithFrameNSOpenGL here.

-Any particular reason why my custom General/NSOpenGLView is not getting it's (id)initWithFrame:(General/NSRect)frameRect method called?
+Any particular reason why my custom NSOpenGLView is not getting it's (id)initWithFrame:(NSRect)frameRect method called?
 All my other overriden methods are getting called just fine (like mouseDown:, keyDown:).
 I know it's something simple, but I can't figure it out.

 David